hazelgrove/hazel/README.md

 You can run all of the unit tests located in `src/test` by running `dune runtest`.

-Unit tests are written using the ppx_expect and ppx_inline_tests.
-If you would like to fix the output of your expect tests run `make fix-test-answers`.
+Unit tests are written using the (ppx_expect)[https://github.com/janestreet/ppx_expect/tree/master/example] and (ppx_inline_tests)[https://github.com/janestreet/ppx_inline_test/tree/master/example].
+If you would like adjust your expect tests to assert for the output that was last printed, run `make fix-test-answers`.